broadinstitute/seqr-helm/README.md

 seqr-redis-master-0                         1/1     Running     0             22m
 ```

-Once services are healthy, you may create a seqr Admin user using the pod name from the above output:
+Once services are healthy, you may create a seqr admin user using the pod name from the above output:

 ```
 kubectl exec seqr-68d7b855fb-bjppn -c seqr -it -- bash